ceskillets/Cloud-Azure-Inbound-Transit-VNET-with-Standard-LB/README.md

 ## Brief Description
-This skillet deploys 2 VM-Series NGFW with an internal load balancer in single arm mode for East-West communication between applications without the need for configuring SNAT.
-The skillet also deploys two ubuntu servers to test the east west traffic.
+This skillet deploys VM-Series to provide inbound security for multiple VNet’s within a single subscription in a given region.
+It follows the transit VNet architecture with VNet peering to connect multiple Subscriber VNet’s to Hub VNet and communicate with each other via the security policies configured on VM-Series NGFW.

-Target Audience
+## Target Audience
 A list of the target audience for the skillet.
 -	Core SE’s
 -	Public Cloud SE’s

 ## Skillet Details
 Authoring Group:  Public Cloud
 Documentation:
 Github Location:  https://github.com/ceskillets/Cloud-Azure-Inbound-Transit-VNET-with-Standard-LB.git
 PAN-OS Supported:  8.1, 9.0
 Cloud Provider(s) Supported:  AZURE
 Type of Skillet:  Public Cloud
 Purpose:  Demo
 Status:  Completed

 ## Detail Description
-There are customer requirements where they want to retain the original source IP of the application servers when they communicate across multiple applications.
-Some of the primary reasons for this requirement could be because of hardcoded IP address, whitelisting requirement or logging the transaction source IP.
-In the regular VM-series deployment, SNAT is configured to ensure symmetric traffic routing to the NGFW where the session is maintained.

-To achieve this requirement, VM-series is deployed in single arm as shown in the figure below.
-Load Balancer deployed in trust subnet to distribute traffic to both firewall maintains the session information of the traffic flow.
-This allows the load balance to ensure the response to the request from the destination server is always sent to the same NGFW that processed the request.
+There are many different ways to deploy VM-Series NGFW to protect critical workloads in Google Cloud Platform.
+Each design models has their own merits.
+In this skillet we intend to deploy VM-Series on Microsoft Azure, specifically on the Transit VNet design model.
+This architecture allows you to centralize security for multiple spoke VNet and connect it to hub VNet to consolidate all kinds of external connectivity.

+Executing this skillet, will allow you to successfully deploy VM-series NGFW in the Azure environment.
+This deployment uses external Load balancer to receive inbound user request from internet and forward it to respective applications in the spoke VNet.

+This design models primarily defines how traffic flows are distributed amongst VM-Series firewalls while offering you flexibility in the number of firewalls, scale, and operational resiliency.
+To ensure symmetric traffic flow for the response from the server, SNAT is configured on the NGFW’s Trust interface IP.

-### Traffic Flow
+### Inbound Traffic
-The below diagram depicts the traffics flow from server in APP1 subnet to server in APP2 subnet.
-The original source and destination IP of the requesting host and server is retained in the IP header.

-This design ensures the east-west traffic flow within the VNET between multiple subnets are symmetric and always passes the same NGFW for a single transaction.

-With this demo you can demonstrate the value of deploying VM-Series NGFW in Azure cloud while retaining the original source IP address.
+For inbound traffic, the external load-balancer distributes traffic to the firewalls.
+The public load-balancer’s health probes monitor firewall availability through the HTTPS service activated in the interface management profile.
+Connectivity to the HTTPS service is limited to traffic sourced from the health probe IP address.

+### High Availability
+Based on the health probe timers, external load balancer will detect the failure and divert the traffic to the remaining healthy VM-Series firewalls.

+Horizontal Scaling: This design allows you to easily scale the number of NGFW’s horizontally to increase the performance by adding one VM at a time into the availability set.

 ### Outcome
-In the single VNet single arm VM-Series deployment, a common set of firewalls provides visibility and control of all traffic profiles (East-West).
-The firewalls are deployed in a single VNet that are deployed in HA using Internal load balancer to avoid downtime caused by maintenance activities or failure.
+In the transit VNet design, a common set of firewalls provides visibility and control of all traffic profiles (inbound, and outbound).
+V-Series are deployed in the HUB VNet in HA using external load balancer to avoid downtime caused by maintenance activities or failure.